Create and Manage Compute Pools

 -

-(Optional) Expand Metadata to assign labels and annotations to the workload and the namespace the workload is installed onto in the compute pool.
+(Optional) Expand Metadata to assign labels and annotations to the workload and the namespace the workload is installed onto in the Compute Pool.

 -